cmerlet/LPC3D/README.md

 "Lattice simulation method to model diffusion and NMR spectra in porous materials”, Merlet et al., J. Chem.
 Phys., 142, 094701 (2015), http://scitation.aip.org/content/aip/journal/jcp/142/9/10.1063/1.4913368

 Here, a manual and input files for the three different types of simulations are provided.

+A new version was uploaded on the 02/03/2023.